QCreates/Invoice_Submissions/README.md

+This is a project which submits the invoices automatically for an Amazon Vendor Central account.
+The code is very messy but it works.

 # Double Check:<br />
 Make sure the file containing the invoices is called invoices.xlsx and the first row must be the headers, not the second, with the below containing the information.<br />
 <br />